IanBoyanZhang/CoffeeBeforeArch.github.io/_posts/2020-08-04-atomic-vs-mutex.md

 # Mutex vs Atomic

 Some parallel applications do not have any data sharing between threads.
 Others have sharing between threads that is read-only.
-But some applications are more complex, and require the coordiation of multiple threads that want to write to the same memory.
+But some applications are more complex, and require the coordination of multiple threads that want to write to the same memory.
 In these situations, we can reach into our parallel programming toolbox for something like `std::mutex` to make sure only a single thread enters a critical section at a time.
 However, a mutex is just one tool in our toolbox, and different synchronization mechanisms have different performance characteristics.
-In this blog post, we'll be compare a few different benchmarks using mutexes and atomics, and analyze the performance results of each.
+In this blog post, we'll be comparing a few different benchmarks using mutexes and atomics, and analyze the performance results of each.

 ### Link to the source code